apache/openwhisk/docs/actions-actionloop.md

 BUILD SUCCESSFUL in 55s
 ```

-If you got here, congratulations!
-Your runtime is ready for being submitted and included in OpenWhisk.
+Big congratulations are in order having reached this point successfully.
+At this point, our runtime should be ready to run on any OpenWhisk platform and also can be submitted for consideration to be included in the Apache OpenWhisk project.